SivaaB/cs50x/README.md

 </pre>

 Click into each folder to find the solution to every PSet and Lab as of CS50x - 2023.
-<br>Kindly keep in mind about the <a href="https://cs50.harvard.edu/x/2023/honesty/">academic honesty</a> as suggested by the course.
+<br>Kindly keep in mind about the <a href="https://cs50.harvard.edu/x/2023/honesty/">academic honesty</a> as per course policy.

 Finished on 06/02/2023!
 <br>PS : Note to future self this is a course I shall always look back at with fond memories, thank you David! :)